LumoSQL/lumosql/doc/lumosql-meetbot.md

 # Automated Meeting Notes With lumosql-meetbot

-We can use [HcoopMettbot](https://hcoop-meetbot.readthedocs.io) to make irc meetings simpler and easier.
+We use [HcoopMeetbot](https://hcoop-meetbot.readthedocs.io) to make irc meetings simpler and easier.

-Only text that is tagged as part of meeting goes in the notes, so any other discussions can continue uninterrupted.
+Normal irc chat is ignored by the bot, but chat that tagged as part of meeting goes in the notes.
+Any user on the #lumosql channel can participate in a meeting, or call one.

 Meetings notes automatically appear in the [Meetbot log directory](https://lumosql.org/meetings) as soon as the meeting is finished.

-This is a way of remembering the important information immediately, and who has agreed to do what actions.
+This Meetbot helps us remember the important information immediately, and the action items.

 # How to Use the Meetbot